kuba-ipor/foom-avatars-contracts/README.md

-# Foom Genius Answer Smart Contracts
+# FOOM Smart Contracts

-This repository contains the smart contracts for the Foom Genius Answer system, which allows users to publish genius answers by burning genius tokens.
+This repository contains the smart contracts for the FOOM platform's content verification and publishing system.

 ## Contracts

-- `GeniusToken.sol`: ERC20 token contract for the genius token
+- `GeniusToken.sol`: ERC20 token contract used for content publishing and verification, created per each Genius
-- `FoomGeniusAnswer.sol`: Main contract for publishing and managing genius answers
+- `FoomGeniusAnswer.sol`: Main contract for managing verified content publishing

 ## Development